Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

 While APIs serve great purpose, API platforms need a little help.
 While many businesses have API platforms in their arsenal for monitoring, security, and management purposes, they come with one problem.

-API platforms are not optimised for data integration.
+API ecosystems are not optimised for data integration.
 Thus, they cannot easily or quickly integrate large volumes of data between different systems, which is ironic given that APIs make integration of other components much easier.
 Either way, businesses need to call in for reinforcement, and data virtualisation is proving to be the right technology for the job.

-Why your API strategy needs data virtualisation
+Why your API ecosystem strategy needs data virtualisation

 Leading the way in data virtualisation is Denodo, a company with a rich solution portfolio that includes enhancing API capabilities.
 You’d be forgiven for being a little surprised, as we often only discuss data virtualisation in a business intelligence or analytics context.
 However, Denodo proves very well that data virtualisation could – and should – be part of your API strategy.